Music

 In Excelsis Concert Series

-All concerts and services are free, non-ticketed, and open to the public.
+All concerts and services in the In Excelsis series are free, non-ticketed, and open to the public.

 Dedicated to bringing high-caliber offerings to the greater Nashville area, the In Excelsis Concert Series at St. George's provides diverse, unique, and sacred musical listening opportunities to our community.
 Thanks to our generous donors each season, we share our offerings to the community free of charge and welcome additional donations at the door.